-Snow in Rome – a once in a lifetime opportunity in the Eternal City?
+Snow in Rome!
+A once in a lifetime opportunity in the Eternal City?

 A little snow background

-For those of you that are not aware, apparently, it is ‘rare’ for it to snow in Rome.
+For those of you that are not aware, apparently it is ‘rare’ for it to snow in Rome.

-I’m not one-hundred percent sure which tale is correct.
-Although, all I know is that over many visits to Rome, I have never witnessed snow here and I am so very lucky to experience this unusual phenomenon.
+I’m not a hundred percent sure which tale is correct.
+Although, I do know that during visits to Rome over many years, I’ve never witnessed snow here and I am so very lucky to experience this unusual phenomenon.

 So what caused the unusual dusting (or deluge) of snow in Rome overnight?

 Also, Italy has experienced one of the coldest February in years.
 According to the UK Met Office, temperatures plummeted to ‘minus 4 degrees Celsius (25 degrees Fahrenheit) and minus 8 degrees Celsius (17 degrees Fahrenheit)’.

 Regardless of which part of the world I’m visiting, chilly weather seems to follow me everywhere, and now, even in Rome.

-A relentless photographer would have been at famous sites taking shots from dawn’s outset, I am sure.
-But…I’m not into freezing my butt off, unless absolutely necessary – slack, I hear you say.
+I’m sure that a relentless photographer would have been at famous sites taking shots from dawn’s outset, but I’m not into freezing my butt off unless absolutely necessary – slack I hear you say?

-The interesting thing is that it appeared that all of Rome seemed to be at the tourist sites today, as everywhere was crammed with Romans sight-seeing.
+The interesting thing is that it appears that all of Rome seems to be at the tourist sites today, as everywhere is crammed with locals sight-seeing as well as tourists.

-Still, walking amongst a bed of snow in this city, is quite a special sight.
+Still, walking amongst a bed of snow in this city is quite a special sight.